aryanf/WindowsRunTool/README.md

 This way you can easily create your own scripts and run them quickly.

-Let see example of any of these predefined actions in following section
+Let see example of any of these predefined actions in following sections

+<br/><br/>
 # 1. Operation Command

 ![Alt text](images/operation_1.gif)